turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 <b>What are empty elements?</b>

-Elements that don't have any words between the opening and closing tags, and usually only have one tag.
+Elements that do not have any words between the opening and closing tags, and usually only have one tag.

 <b>What is semantic markup?</b>